certbot/certbot/docs/contributing.rst

 ----------------------------------

-Running the client in developer mode from your local tree is a little different than running ``letsencrypt-auto``.
+Running the client in developer mode from your local tree is a little different than running ``certbot-auto``.
 To get set up, do these things
 once:

 .. code-block:: shell